delegateas/XrmDefinitelyTyped/docs/content/getting-started.md

 **Usage:**

 1. Run `XrmDefinitelyTyped.exe`.
 This will generate the desired declaration files at the specified location (or in the current folder if none specified)
+3. Make sure your `tsconfig.json` file includes the generated typings in the TypeScript context
 2. Create a TypeScript file, or convert your old .js files to .ts
-3. Reference the necessary declaration file(s) you need for your logic - see examples below.
-   * *Note: this can be skipped if typings files are already included in your TypeScript compilation context*
 4. Making form logic?
 Cast the `Xrm.Page` object to the form you are coding towards
 5. Start coding!